 How to Recognize a Manic Episode or Hypomanic Episode of Bipolar Disorder If someone you know has or may have bipolar disorder, you need to know the signs that point to a manic or hypomanic episode.
 If you see a group of these behaviors, you (if possible and appropriate) or the individual in question should contact a doctor.
 Going to an emergency room may be the right choice, depending on how extreme the behavior is.
+Keep a notebook just for recording manic (and depressive) symptoms.
 Note: Most symptoms are shared between mania and hypomania.
 Make note of any changes in sleeping patterns, especially if your friend or loved one has lots of energy on just a few hours of sleep.
 Tips: Make a pact with your friend that if you bring these manic behaviors to his attention, he will contact his doctor.
 This is not an exhaustive list of manic symptoms.